JJtheJJpro/Monster-Controller/README.md

 ## For Windows Only

-I've made a C++ program only suited for Windows platforms (both console and UI).
+I've made a C++ program only suited for Windows platforms (both console edition and UI).
 UI is currently buggy, and console is a working console version.

 # The WIP